Crestview hopes to tame the NB Tigers

 Crestview has ridden a strong ground attack this season, averaging 316 yards rushing per game, tops among all Northwest Conference schools.
 Brody Brecht has 103 carries for 882 yards and nine touchdowns, while Logan Gerardot has carried 57 times for 525 yards and seven touchdowns, making them the second and fifth-leading rushers among NWC teams.

-JJ Ward has completed 25-of-60 passes for 448 yards, three touchdowns and two interceptions and his favorite target has been Gerardot, who has 11 receptions for 245 yards and three touchdowns.
+JJ Ward has completed 25-of-60 passes for 448 yards, three touchdowns and two interceptions and his favorite target has been Gerardot, who has 11 receptions for 245 yards and and a touchdown.

 The Knights currently allow 256 yards per game, including just 93 via the pass.